What is Energy 2050?

 We go beyond traditional university research boundaries to deliver industry and policy relevant innovation.
 We work with companies and government to de-risk investment in energy technologies to deliver cheaper, secure and clean energy.

-We have world class innovation facilities to test new energy technologies; prototyping expertise to accelerate the process from blueprint to market; and advanced engineering and manufacturing understanding to reduce the cost and time of making components.
+We have world class innovation facilities, including the new Translational Energy Research Centre, to test new energy technologies; prototyping expertise to accelerate the process from blueprint to market; and advanced engineering and manufacturing understanding to reduce the cost and time of making components.

 Training the next generation of energy leaders